Tendai Huchu

+Early life

+Huchu was born in Bindura, Zimbabwe in 1982.
+He received most of his education in English, rather than Shona, his first language.
+Huchu emigrated to the UK in 2002 for economic opportunities.

+Career

 Tendai Huchu's first novel, The Hairdresser of Harare, was released in 2010 to critical acclaim, and has been translated into German, French, Italian and Spanish.
 His short fiction in multiple genres and nonfiction have appeared in Enkare Review, The Manchester Review, Ellery Queen's Mystery Magazine, Gutter, Interzone, AfroSF, Wasafiri, Warscapes, The Africa Report and elsewhere.
-In 2013 he received a Hawthornden Fellowship and a Sacatar Fellowship.
+In 2013, he received a Hawthornden Fellowship and a Sacatar Fellowship.
 He was shortlisted for the 2014 Caine Prize.